Charismatics, Headaches and Healings

 However, there are severe problems with the mystic rite that the Charismatic Movement must address.

-First of all, the public exhibition of divine healings strengthens public sentiment that those practicing are radicalized religious fanatics.
-It scares the general populace more than attracts.
-This healing practice, which is perceived as a staged act rather than fact by the outside observer, also further alienates the Christian faith from being a regular participant in public social dialogue.
+First of all, the public exhibition of divine healings strengthens the public sentiment that those practicing are radicalized religious fanatics.
+It scares the general populace more than it attracts.
+This healing practice, which is perceived as a staged act rather than fact by the outside observer, also further alienates the Christian faith from regular participation in public social dialogue.

 Secondly, the staged process of divine healing undermines the credibility of the message.
 A vocal percentage of the general public is hostile and openly antagonistic to Christianity because of the contemporary healing practices by church leaders and evangelists.
-Critics usually quote faith healers they have seen on television, the radio, or print magazines to back up their refusal to discuss any matters of the Christian faith.
+Critics usually derisively quote faith healers they have seen on television, the radio, or print magazines to back up their assumption that Christianity, and religion in general, is irrelevant for modern society.

 This criticism leads to an urgent concern.
-Unless the various branches of the protestant churches seriously confront perceived fraud and lack of accountability in the practice of divine healing, then a severe public relations problem exists.
+Unless the various branches of the Protestant churches seriously confront perceived fraud and a lack of accountability in the practice of divine healing, a serious public relations problem will persist.
 The lack of discipline may lead to a tipping point; some abuse relating to divine intervention may spark the already existent anti-church sentiment and set a precedent for government intervention.
-As a result, this will send a terrible message that the church, which is supposed to pursue and encourage moral excellence, is an institution that cannot govern itself or be considered reputable.
+As a result, this will send a terrible message that the Church, which is supposed to pursue and encourage moral excellence, is an institution that cannot govern itself or be considered reputable.
 Whose fault is that?
-Is it a war on the church or is it a backlash the church has created for itself?
+Is it a war on the Church or is it a backlash the Church has created for itself?

 The Historic Problem of Supernaturalism